unikill066/sage_provoke/README.md

 ![sage](https://github.com/user-attachments/assets/71d90656-ac4c-409c-a165-9a7b2b5cbbaa)

-It is a swarm of 13 crews, decoupled for processing Human-in-the-loop requests and versioning runs.
-[Tools: Search(Tavily, Serper, DallETool for image generation]
+> Note: It is a swarm of 13 crews, decoupled for processing Human-in-the-loop requests and versioning runs.
+>
+> [Tools: Search(Tavily, Serper, DallETool for image generation]

 ## Features